Hudgin Log House Restoration Committee Members

 Liz has a Master’s degree in Art History from University College, University of London, but for many years her scholarly focus has been food history.
 Her ground-breaking study Culinary Landmarks: A Bibliography of Canadian Cookbooks, 1825–1949 (University of Toronto, 2008) won the Bibliographical Society of Canada’s Tremaine Medal, and she has lectured and published widely in the field.
 A past president of the Culinary Historians of Canada, in 2009 she was the first person to be inducted into what is now called the Taste Canada Hall of Fame.
 Liz is fascinated by the way cultural heritage can enrich contemporary life.

 Thru my wife Janice, I developed an early love of antiques , history and historical and environmental preservation.
-Moving to PEC in 1999, having bought a 1865 stone historic farmhouse, we developed a love of the “ sense of place”, it’s history and cultural heritage.
+Moving to Prince Edward County in 1999, having bought a 1865 stone historic farmhouse, we developed a love of the “ sense of place”, its history and cultural heritage.
 I was a co-founder of APPEC, protecting PEC from industrialization, served a term on PEHAC and, with Janice, have 4 historic designated buildings including 2 log houses and have received an Ontario Heritage Trust “ Certificate of Achievement “.

 I started out liking trees, then birds and wildflowers and more.
 I have gained a connection to and appreciation for the natural environment.
 I put aside time to do photography, sketch, paint and read about what I naturally encounter.
 It's important for me to advocate for and support environmental causes.
 I like to volunteer for these.
-As a part of SSJI, I have had the opportunity to meet a lot of fellow members, experienced the enthusiasm that is our group, and made several new friends.
-It's important, to speak for and to work for the conservation of the South Shore now and into the future. -- John F. Foster
+As a part of South Shore Joint Initiative, I have had the opportunity to meet a lot of fellow members, experienced the enthusiasm that is our group, and made several new friends.
+It's important, to speak for and to work for the conservation of the South Shore now and into the future.

 Myrna Wood is a founder of the Bird Observatory and the Prince Edward County Field Naturalists.
-SHe has been enjoying birding on the South Shore for 25 years so she knows the importance of conserving the migratory bird habitat and biodiversity of the South Shore.
-She was instrumental in the formation of the PEC South Shore IBA.
-Given her love of conservation, she also is working on the Hudgin House Restoration Committee to see this important piece of county history preserved.
+She has been enjoying birding on the South Shore for more than 25 years so she knows the importance of conserving the migratory bird habitat and biodiversity of the South Shore.
+She was instrumental in the formation of the PEC South Shore Key Biodiversity Area.
+Given her love of conservation, she also is working on the Hudgin Log House Restoration Committee to see this important piece of county history preserved.

 Also on the restoration committee but not pictured: